julianebeli/canvas_feature_options/README.md

 # canvas_feature_options
-Had to turn on the new gradebook feature in all courses to 'on' after setting the global option to 'allowed'
+Had to turn the new gradebook feature in all courses to 'on' after setting the global option to 'allowed'